MITGameLab/OpenRelativity/README.txt

 	The Sender object is much simpler than the Receiver object.
 It just requires the Sender script and the transform of a Receiver.
 The mesh on this object can also be changed to anything else, as can its collider as there are no restrictions on the size of the collider or the mesh.

+	If you choose to leave the receiver transform blank and point it to a prefab with the firework script, it will launch self-deleting objects.

 3. Moving Person

 	This is the object that will be created at a Sender and move towards a Receiver.
 There is nothing to change on the scripts in the Moving Person object, as everything is specified by the Sender that creates the Moving Person.
 The mesh and collider on the Moving Person can also be modified without changing the function of the Moving Person.